Ayoub-k/Ayoub-k/README.md

 - 👋 Hi, I’m @Ayoub-k
-- 🌱 I’m currently learning about data science, data engineer, data analyst
+- 🌱 I'm currently exploring advanced concepts in data science and data engineering to further enhance my skills and knowledge in these fields.
+I'm passionate about leveraging data to gain insights and solve complex problems.

 <!---